-Throughout the US, there are a large number of organizations dedicated to understanding, preventing, and treating substance abuse, addiction, and other mental health issues.
-While a large percentage of these organizations are for-profit, professional associations, or lobbying groups, there are a number of nonprofit and government organizations working to further research and awareness of these issues.
+Throughout the U.S., there are a large number of organizations dedicated to understanding, preventing, and treating substance use disorder and other mental health issues.
+While a large percentage of these organizations are for-profit, professional associations, or lobbying groups, there are a number of non-profit and government organizations working to further research and awareness of these issues.

 - National Development and Research Institutes

 - State and Municipal Health Departments

 - To Write Love on her Arms

 1. Substance Abuse and Mental Health Services Administration (SAMHSA)

 SAMHSA is part of the US Department of Health and Human Services, and it is focused on efforts to support and improve behavioral health nationwide.
 SAMHSA provides advocacy for substance use disorder and mental health issues, and funds surveys and research that help to determine the state of the nation in regards to these issues and the availability of programs to treat them.
 These surveys include the National Survey on Drug Use and Health (NSDUH) and the National Survey on Substance Abuse Treatment Services (NSSATS), among others.

 Along with information and educational materials, SAMHSA also supports a number of programs and initiatives to promote awareness of substance use and mental health issues, and to offer resources to medical and psychiatric practitioners and treatment programs—as well as to state mental health departments and programs.
 These programs keep the public up to date on the most current research and best practices for providing services to those affected by these behavioral health issues.

 In addition, SAMHSA publishes regular informative documents, such as their Treatment Improvement Protocols—or TIPs—that update available information with current research and advancements in therapies and programs shown to improve treatment outcomes.